Verification and Quality Signals

 • They do not mean every published code block is executed in every workflow.

-• They do not mean Doctest or notebook coverage is a single release-blocking gate for the whole documentation set.
+• They do not mean network-backed I/O or notebook coverage is a single release-blocking gate for the whole documentation set, since Extended Verification is manually triggered rather than run on every PR.

 • They do not remove the need to check notebook class, optional dependencies, and workflow scope before treating an example as strongly guaranteed.